bandprotocol/whitepaper/README.md

-# Band Protocol Whitepaper
+# Band V3 Whitepaper

-Welcome to the official repository for the Band Protocol Whitepaper.
+Welcome to the official repository for the Band V3 Whitepaper.
 This document outlines the technical details, architecture, and vision of Band Protocol V3.

 ## Living Document
 The Band Protocol Whitepaper is a living document, continuously updated to reflect improvements and changes in the protocol.
 A CI/CD pipeline is set up using GitHub Actions, which automatically builds and publishes the latest version of the whitepaper.